Razzemmatazz/apps-script-react-template/README.md

 ## Extras

-I've included a basic setup for [Material-UI 6](https://material-ui.com/) and React Router 6.
+I've included the basic setup for [Material-UI 6](https://material-ui.com/) and React Router 6.